-Bus operators receive monthly contract payments,116 but have ongoing expenses that do not necessarily coincide with these payments, eg, fuel, wages and maintenance costs.
+Bus operators receive monthly contract payments, but have ongoing expenses that do not necessarily coincide with these payments, eg, fuel, wages and maintenance costs.
 Therefore, we have estimated average working capital requirements on the basis of

-115 We did not attempt to 'optimise' the bus fleet by, for example, replacing large buses with smaller ones.
+&lt;sup>220 We did not attempt to 'optimise' the bus fleet by, for example, replacing large buses with smaller ones.

-116 See Transport for NSW, Rural & Regional Bus Service Contract (Large), Schedule 3.
+&lt;sup>221 See Transport for NSW, Rural & Regional Bus Service Contract (Large), Schedule 3.